-In this post I wanted to share the list of books I read along the year with a small comment for each one, the link to a post about the book in the blog (when applicable), links to Amazon (in case you want to get them) and to the authors.
+In this post I wanted to share the list of books I read along the year (1) with a small comment for each one (2), links to Wikipedia articles about the book (if available) and to the authors (in case you want to read about them).
 I have also included a small rating from one to three “+” depending on how much do I recommend its reading:

 Pingback: Forecasting France Euro 2016 | The Blog by Javier

 Pingback: My 2016 reading list | The Blog by Javier